compujuckel/assettoserver-docs/docs/thebeginnersguide.md

    ![](./assets/guide/cmconfig2.png)

-3. Click on the track preview image of Imola and change the track to Shutoko Revival Project - Overload Layout.
+3. Click on the track preview image of Imola and change the track to Shutoko Revival Project - Main Layout.

    ![](./assets/guide/cmconfig3.png)